Invoking Bible and moonwalk, Netanyahu starts Israeli vaccination drive

 “That was a small jab for a man, a huge step for the health of us all.
 May this be this successful.
 Go out and get vaccinated!”

 Israel, with a population of 9 million, has reported 372,401 coronavirus cases and 3,070 deaths.
 It has imposed two national lockdowns and may soon order curbs on high-contagion areas.
-(Writing by Dan Williams; editing by David Evans)
+Netanyahu has self-isolated three times after exposure to carriers.

 Our Standards: The Thomson Reuters Trust Principles.